Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/CocktailClassifier.md

 ```
 Here, we use the Keras wrapper for TensorFlow to impliment the sequential network.

 The extended network was trained to recognise drinks by examining the 1000 images of each beverage, web scraped from Google Images.
-The training images were passed through a preprocessing script, which attempts to filter out image noise and compresses each picture into a 75x75 array, for consistent passes through the network layers.
+The training images were passed through a preprocessing script, which attempts to filter out image noise before compressing each picture into a 75x75 array, for consistent passes through the network layers.
 Below is a sample of training data for the Espresso Martini class:

 <img src="{{ site.url }}{{ site.baseurl }}/images/CocktailClassifier/EspressoMartinis.PNG" alt="Sample Training Data">